Obama gets personal over killing of black Florida teenager

 Obama said the “Stand Your Ground” laws should be studied.

-Obama, the son of a white mother from Kansas and black father from Kenya, is often hesitant to reflect on race, a sensitive topic in the United States, which still grapples with a legacy of slavery, segregation and discrimination.
+Obama, the son of a white mother from Kansas and black father from Kenya, does not comment frequently on race, a sensitive topic in the United States, which still grapples with a legacy of slavery, segregation and discrimination.

-Early in his White House tenure, Obama inflamed another racially tinged incident after that declaring police had “acted stupidly” when arresting a well-known black documentary filmmaker, Henry Louis Gates, after an altercation at his home.
+Early in his White House tenure, Obama inflamed another racially tinged incident by declaring police had “acted stupidly” when arresting a well-known black documentary filmmaker, Henry Louis Gates, after an altercation at his home.

-He later invited Gates and the white police officer, Sergeant James Crowley, to the White House, where the men shared a drink in what became known as Obama’s “beer summit.”
+Obama later invited Gates and the white police officer, Sergeant James Crowley, to the White House, where the men shared a drink in what became known as the “beer summit.”

 Zimmerman was working toward an associates degree in arts at Seminole State College in Sanford.
 He previously earned a vocational certificate in an insurance field, the school said.
 “Due to the highly charged and high-profile controversy involving this student, Seminole State has taken the unusual but necessary step this week to withdraw Mr. Zimmerman from enrollment,” a statement dated Thursday said.

-Former Massachusetts Governor Mitt Romney, the frontrunner in the Republican race to be nominated to face Obama in the November 6 presidential election, added his voice to the issue as well.
+Zimmerman, who at the time worked at an insurance agency, and his ex-fiance both sought restraining orders against each other after getting into a pushing match.
+In her complaint, Veronica Zuazo said the two had been involved in two physical fights in 2002 and 2003.

-“What happened to Trayvon Martin is a tragedy.
-There needs to be a thorough investigation that reassures the public that justice is carried out with impartiality and integrity,” Romney said.
+Zimmerman was also arrested and charged with resisting a law enforcement officer with violence in 2005.
+The case was eventually dropped after he completed a program to avoid being formally charged.

-additional reporting by Jeremy Pelofsky, Steve Holland, Deborah Charles, Samson Reiny, Kevin Gray, Harriet McLeod and Colleen Jenkins; editing by Mary Milliken and David Brunnstrom
+Additional reporting by Barbara Liston, Jeremy Pelofsky, Deborah Charles, Samson Reiny, Kevin Gray, Harriet McLeod, Colleen Jenkins; editing by Mary Milliken and Todd Eastham